TommieDo/TommieDo/README.md

  ### 🌈 &nbsp;Get to know me:

-&nbsp;&nbsp;&nbsp;👩🏻‍💻 &nbsp;React Web3 Developer \
+&nbsp;&nbsp;&nbsp;👩🏻‍💻 &nbsp;Web3 Developer Relations \
 &nbsp;&nbsp;&nbsp;🏳️‍🌈 &nbsp;Advocate for LGBTQIA+ in tech \
 &nbsp;&nbsp;&nbsp;📺 &nbsp;Previously at Samsung \
-&nbsp;&nbsp;&nbsp;🍵 &nbsp;I love going to coffee shops to enjoy a delicious matcha latte while working on my coding projects. \
+&nbsp;&nbsp;&nbsp;🍵 &nbsp;I love going to coffee shops to enjoy a cup of matcha latte while working on my coding projects. \
 &nbsp;&nbsp;&nbsp;✍🏼 &nbsp;Currently working on my website, learning what Web3 has to offer, to be able to share with all of you.

 ---